spinner

 //

-// Assuming we are expecting PDF data, CSCAN_FILETYPE: "PDF" (default=PDF)
+// If you are expecting PDF data, CSCAN_FILETYPE: "PDF" (default=PDF)

 //